 It’s becoming increasingly clear that the UK’s examination system is an inaccurate, unfair, archaic, and ineffective way of benchmarking success and setting people up to thrive in life.
 That’s not to mention the impact of exams on a young person’s mental health and well-being.
 This is why I'm so excited to announce our newest project partner at Big Change, Rethinking Assessment.

 When Rethinking Assessment launched the prototype of its Learner Profile, I sat down with Peter Hyman – co-founder of Rethinking Assessment – to learn more about the model and to discuss the broader issue with exams.
 As Peter put it: “We know how unfair it is.
 We know that a third of young people are labelled or branded as failures every year because of the way the grades are distributed.
 We know that there are lots of mental health issues by the stress caused by exams… and it's not giving [employers] what they want.”
-It was such a fascinating conversation., It feels like the future is here.
-Here’s more from our conversation…
+It was such a fascinating conversation.
+Here’s more...

 Beyond being an ineffective way to determine a student's potential, exams greatly impact a young person’s mental health and well-being.
-The enormous stress put on young people to pass exams by rote learning things they will rarely need to remember in their working lives is no longer good enough.
-In the future, young people will have to adapt and pivot many times in their careers within sectors we can only imagine today.
+Rote learning is a stressful experience, and In the future, young people will have to adapt and pivot many times in their careers within sectors we can only imagine today.
 Sticking rigidly to an education system, that is well over 100-years-old is setting up young people to fail.
-We need to find new ways to help them succeed, and this is exactly what Rethinking Assessment is doing!

 Rethinking Assessment is a coalition of state schools, independent schools, employers, parents, universities, head teachers, and education leaders who are working to change the system.
 Over the past two years, the coalition has been building on best practices from around the world to design a new approach to assessment that more accurately assesses a young person’s unique skills and potential.
 They worked tirelessly on practical ideas and innovative approaches to identify a brilliant alternative to the current grading system, called Learner Profiles.
 They know this will be a phased-in processn but believe that a new hybrid approach to learning is needed now.